-India offers a kaleidoscope of colours, landscapes, people and languages.
-With 64,000 kilometres of train tracks criss-crossing the subcontinent connecting thousands of cities, it is the world’s third biggest passenger rail network, outside of Russia and China, ferrying nearly 23 milillion passengers daily.
+India offers a kaleidoscope of colors, landscapes, people and languages.
+With 64,000 kilometers of train tracks criss-crossing the subcontinent connecting thousands of cities, it is the world’s third biggest passenger rail network, outside of Russia and China, ferrying nearly 23 million passengers daily.

 So from roughing it out on the commuter, mingling with the locals, absorbing the scents and scenery, to the itinerant cry of the ‘chaiwala’ or indulging in one of the more luxurious trains, It has been said that no trip to India can be complete without at least taking a train journey.
 It is one of the rewarding ways of experiencing this spiritually enriched diverse country, and is guaranteed to leave an indelible impression long after you leave.

 Whether your visit is a long or short sojourn, here are our top 5 pics for must-do train journeys across India

 1. Rajdhani Express trains

 Route : Delhi to Bombay or Delhi to Kolkata

 These are extra fast, air-conditioned long distance trains, that connect Delhi with Bombay or Kolkata.
 It leaves Delhi early in the evening and arrives at your destination in the morning with meals included in the fare.
 So much better than flying!